preetiv15/peanut-with-quarkus/README.md

 [Related guide section...](https://quarkus.io/guides/getting-started-reactive#reactive-jax-rs-resources)

 ### Step-1
+We have created one response package.
 We have created one model class Peanut.
 Where we are adding the various parameters.
 We have used Lombok for auto generation of getters and settters.

 ### Step-2
-We have created one client class where we have created one method getPeanutById.
+We have created one client interface and here we are declaring the endpoints for each requests.
-In this method we are setting the value of parameters with the help of object.

 ### Step-3
-We have created one client interface and here we are declaring the endpoints for each requests.
+We have created one client class which implements client interface where we have created one method getPeanutById.
+In this method we are setting the value of parameters with the help of objects.